What is Organizational Culture: Everything You Need to Know

 - Exemplars - Exemplars act as role models and bring behaviors and skills to life while getting others to pay attention to them.

 - Networkers – They act as hubs of personal communication within the organization.
 They know many people with whom they can communicate openly and freely.

 - Early adopters – Early adopters like to enthusiastically latch onto and experiment with new technologies, processes, and ways of working.

 Principals of an Organizational Culture: Don't Let Your Formal Leaders Off the Hook

-While many companies try to put the task of developing an organizational culture safety in the hands of human resources, it is essential that all member of leadership remain involved in the culture implementation and imitation.
+While many companies try to put the task of developing an organizational culture in the hands of human resources, it is essential that all member of leadership remain involved in the culture implementation and development.

 Principals of Organizational Culture: Demonstrate Impact Quickly

 A great way to get others on board with the organizational culture that you are trying to emulate and achieve is for others to hear about the initiative and see the impact of the changes quickly.
 Once initiatives and efforts are announced it is important that they continue to move forward, otherwise people will tend to disengage and become cynical about new proposals or efforts.